Need help choosing a plan?

 What this accounting equation includes:

-• Net income is the total amount of money your business has made after removing the expenses.
+• Net income is the total amount of money your business has made after removing expenses.

-• Sales refers to the operating revenue you generate from business activities.
+• Sales refer to the operating revenue you generate from business activities.

-When you divide your net income by your sales, you’ll get your organisation’s profit margin.
+When you divide your net income by your sales, you’ll get your business's profit margin.
 Your profit margin reports the net income earned on each dollar of sales.
-A high profit margin indicates a very healthy company, whereas a low profit margin could indicate that your business does not handle expenses well.
+A high profit margin indicates a very healthy company, while a low profit margin could suggest that the business does not handle expenses well.

-Remember that your net income is made up of your total revenue minus your expenses.
-If you have high sales revenue but still have a low profit margin, it might be time to look at the figures making up your net income.
+Remember, your net income is made up of your total revenue minus your expenses.
+If you have high sales revenue but still have a low profit margin, it might be a high time to take a look at the figures making up your net income.

 Debt-to-equity ratio = total liabilities ÷ total equity